This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

 Bourbon: This is a type of whiskey made in the United States with at least 51% corn, grains, malted barley, and water.
-We used Buffalo Trace Distillery Eagle Rare Kentucky Straight Bourbon Whiskey because it has a delicious whiskey spice with notes of orange peel, herbs, honey, leather, and oak.
-For a mocktail version of this drink, try Spiritless Kentucky 74 Non-Alcoholic Bourbon Whiskey in place of the whiskey.
+I used Buffalo Trace Distillery Eagle Rare Kentucky Straight Bourbon Whiskey.

 Grapefruit Juice: This is the liquid juice of a grapefruit.
-We used freshly squeezed grapefruit juice.
+I used freshly squeezed grapefruit juice.

 Honey Syrup: This is a sweetener made with honey and water.
-We made ours at home using Alex’s simple recipe.
+I made mine using this stovetop recipe.

 Grapefruit Twist: This is the peel of a grapefruit that has been twisted into a corkscrew shape.